 Photos captured at Tate Britain

 Watching Sky Arts documentaries, I’ve noticed a common theme among the greatest talent: they marry themselves to their work.
 Their craft beckons them in the early hours and begs for their attention.
 They can sporadically crack ideas at a 1 pm coffee break – napkins producing thoughts.
 Picasso’s muse Dora Maar devoted herself to the painter, who envisioned her as a “Weeping Woman”.
-Throughout all Picasso’s affairs, his only true devotion remained his art.
+Throughout all Picasso’s affairs, his one true devotion remained his art.

-According to the publication Powerful Mind, signs of a creative genius include staying up late working due to “thought after thought spinning”.
+According to publication Powerful Mind, signs of a creative genius include staying up late working, due to “thought after thought spinning”.
 This ties to the theory of creative geniuses being ‘different’ and extremely passionate.
 Artists often get depicted as coffee addicts who adore red wine, cafes and dreamy aesthetics.
 Who can forget the initial romantic devotion of the “Russian” painter who charmed Carrie Bradshaw.

 Dr. Anna Powers writing for Forbes, explored new research suggesting “creative individuals” are able to keep passion in romantic relationships for longer.
 The study led by researchers at Northwestern University and University of London, Goldsmith, found creative people sustain passion because of their “positive illusions”.
 As a creative, I do have a knack for looking at men through the eyes of rose-tinted glasses.
 My imagination wildly summons magician fantasies I like to believe in.

 Signs of a creative genius – a dose of neurotic

-Online site The Doctor Weighs In, published an article looking at “What Differentiates Creative Geniuses”.
+Website The Doctor Weighs In published an article looking at “What Differentiates Creative Geniuses”.
 The piece reviews various research and finds “evidence that high scorers on neuroticism tend to be more creative than low scorers.”
 Scientists are close to unearthing the reasons for the creative and neurotic link; much remains unanswered.